d-andelions/awesome-LLM-Driven-Collective-Intelligence/README.md

 ## 📚Citation

 ```
-@article{jiang2025comprehensive,
+@article{ye2025comprehensive,
   title={A Comprehensive Survey of LLM-Driven Collective Intelligence: Past, Present, and Future},
-  author={JIANG, YICHEN and YANG, SUORONG and TANG, SHENGJI and ZHENG, SHENGHE and CAO, JIANJIAN},
+  author={YE, PENG and JIANG, YICHEN and YANG, SUORONG and TANG, SHENGJI and ZHENG, SHENGHE and CAO, JIANJIAN},
   year={2025}
 }
 ```